-Libby Payne, CVT, brings hands-on experience to Vet Tech Institute, having worked in emergency medicine (ER/ICU) as well as with Oncology, Dermatology, Internal Medicine, Neurology, Ophthalmology, and Surgery specialists.
+Libby Payne, CVT, brings hands-on experience to Vet Tech Institute, having worked in emergency medicine (ER/ICU) as well as with Oncology, Dermatology, Internal Medicine, Neurology, Ophthalmology, and Surgery.
 A graduate of VTI, Ms. Payne returned to share her knowledge and love of animals with our future CVTs, first as a lab assistant and now as a full-time instructor.
-At home, she cares for two dogs (Sadie, a 9 year old Beagle/Jack Russel Terrier mix, and Pam, a 5 year old Beagle/Boxer mix) and one cat (Teddy, a 2 year old Flamepoint Siamese with special needs, whom she adopted as a stray at only 3 weeks old).
+At home, she cares for one rat (Dolly), one cat with special needs (Teddy), and two dogs (Sadie and Pam).
+Ms. Payne usually teaches Clinical Medicine (small animal nutrition), Surgical Nursing, Anesthesia, and Clinical Laboratory courses.
+Outside teaching, she enjoys spending time with her husband and family, playing board games, and practicing color guard routines.

 Martha Wray, CVT, brings experience in emergency, surgery, cardiology, internal medicine, and critical care to Vet Tech Institute, her alma mater.
-She also has a strong interest in aquatic veterinary medicine and volunteered at the Shedd Aquarium for 2 years.
-Martha usually teaches Animal Technology, Clinical Laboratory, and Terminology courses.
-At home, Martha enjoys spending time with her husband and their cat and two dogs; the cat and one dog were special needs animals she adopted from Vet Tech Institute.
+She is also strongly intereste in aquatic veterinary medicine and volunteered at the Shedd Aquarium for two years.
+Ms. Wray usually teaches Animal Technology, Clinical Laboratory, Clinical Medicine, Radiography, and Terminology courses.
+Outside of school, Ms. Wray enjoys reading, traveling, and spending time with her husband, their cat (Nugget, a DSH), and two dogs (Fabio, a Tibetan Spaniel, and Arya, a Terrier mix).

 The Vet Tech Institute at Fox College works closely with distance students to help them find roommates and affordable housing options.
 Some options are close enough that you can walk to school, some require a short drive.